The Ancient Parish of MIDDLETON

 St. Lawrence's Church, Rosedale Abbey.

-The ex Methodist Chapel, Rosedale Abbey.
+The former Methodist Chapel, Rosedale Abbey.

 The Ebenezer Methodist Chapel, Rosedale Abbey.